erikgreasy/ppds-2022/readme.md

 Repository for school subject oriented on Parallel programming and distributed systems at The Slovak University of Technology - Faculty of electrical engineering and information technology.

 ## Structure
-Every exercise can be found in its own branch with week number prefixed.
+Every exercise can be found in its own branch named after the exercise number.

 ## Guidelines